cgshpi/Large-Scale-Evaluation-of-Topic-Models-and-Dimensionality-Reduction-Methods-for-2D-Text-Spatializati/README.md

-This is the repository for the publication:
+This is the repository for a current research project.
+Details will be announced after final acceptance.

-"Large-Scale Evaluation of Topic Models and Dimensionality Reduction Methods for 2D Text Spatialization" by Daniel Atzberger*, Tim Cech*, Matthias Trapp, Rico Richter, Jürgen Döllner, Tobias Schreck *Both authors contributed equally to this work

-currently under consideration for IEEE VIS 2023.

 # Benchmark Specs